Customer terms and conditions

 d.
 If any change or cost is imposed by or as a result of any action, order or decision, or imposition by any governmental or statutory body and in particular if there is any change in the rate of VAT chargeable in respect of the gas or electricity or both we supply, this will cause our charges to change and may increase the charges you pay.
 An increase in these circumstances will not be subject to the provisions of this clause 6.

 7. Powershop Experiences

 a.
-If you have opted to be a Pro customer the following clauses 7 a (i) to (vii) apply to you:
+As a Lite customer the following clauses 7 a. (i) to (iii) apply to you:

 i.
-You have chosen to pay for your energy usage by fixed monthly payments.
+Your energy usage will be paid by fixed monthly payments.
 Your energy usage is likely to fluctuate from month to month across the year, so in the warmer lighter summer months you are likely to be overpaying and in the darker colder winter months you are likely to be underpaying.
-By choosing to pay by fixed monthly payments you will even out your payments and reduced the shock impact that a larger bill can cause.
+By paying fixed monthly payments you will even out your payments and reduced the shock impact that a larger bill can cause.
 We will estimate how much energy you will use in the coming year by the information you have provided for the energy consumption in the previous year and dividing this into 12 monthly instalments.

 ii.
-We will set up your monthly payment to come from your preferred payment method each month.
+We recommend you set up a Direct Debit as your preferred payment method and we will set up your monthly payment to come from your Direct Debit each month.

 iii.
 For the avoidance of doubt your fixed payment is not independent of your energy usage.
 We reserve the right to adjust your payments in accordance with your energy consumption.
 We will do this periodically.
 We will notify you of the revised amount by writing to you.
 To ensure accurate bills you should provide us with regular meter readings.